 Mrs Henderson Presents

-The West End’s best musical revival is currently Gypsy, which is set in the fading world of the vaudeville circuit and follows Louise, the timid daughter of Madame Rose, as she becomes Gypsy Rose Lee and moves into the arse end of show business (in every sense) to take up burlesque and leave her mother in the fairy-dust and glitter behind her.
+The West End’s best musical revival is currently Gypsy, which is set in the fading world of the vaudeville circuit and follows Louise, the timid daughter of Madame Rose, as she becomes burlesque performer Gypsy Rose Lee.

 Now, one of Gypsy’s West End co-producers Michael Harrison is also spearheading a new stage musical version of the 2005 film Mrs Henderson Presents, which provides a uniquely British perspective on the same phenomenon, as a feisty widow (the equivalent of Madame Rose) takes on a fading real-life variety theatre near Piccadilly Circus in 1930s London, and turns it into a home for nude tableaux – at least 30 years ahead of when Kenneth Tynan broke the theatrical taboo on stage nudity with Oh, Calcutta!

 But while stage versions of other British films like Calendar Girls and The Full Monty have only gone for the most discreet form of stage nudity available, with the cast appearing nude but hidden either by well-positioned props or blinding lights, this stage version is full frontal in every way.
 That’s just one signpost of the integrity with which director Terry Johnson, who has also provided the fluent book, has approached it.
-It’s a no-holds-barred (perhaps that should be all-holes-bared) vision and it underpins the piece with the right degree of honesty.
+It’s a no-holds-barred vision and underpins the piece with the right degree of honesty.

-There’s a palpable affection instead of affectation towards the material and these characters, exemplified in the gorgeously generous performance of Tracie Bennett as Laura Henderson (the Judi Dench role from the film), whose gruff vocals are contrasted with the poignantly sweet-voiced Emma Williams as Maureen, the theatre’s tea maker-turned-ecdysiast (to apply the term favoured by Gypsy Rose Lee, but never used here).
-When she falls pregnant by stage hand Eddie (Matthew Malthouse), another layer is added to the story as he heads off to fly in the war.
-Meanwhile, the Jewish theatre producer Vivian van Damm (Ian Bartholomew) introduces further context as he worries about the advance of the Nazis across Europe.
+There’s a palpable affection instead of affectation towards the material and these characters, too, exemplified in the gorgeously generous performance of Tracie Bennett as Laura Henderson (the Judi Dench role from the film), whose gruff vocals are contrasted with the poignantly sweet-voiced Emma Williams as Maureen, the theatre’s tea-maker turned ecdysiast (to apply the term favoured by Gypsy Rose Lee, but never used here!)
+When she falls pregnant by stage hand Eddie (Matthew Malthouse), another layer to the story is added as he heads off to fly in the war.
+Meanwhile, the Jewish theatre producer Vivian van Damm (Ian Bartholomew) also introduces another context to the show as he worries about the advance of the Nazis across Europe.